-SPSS is available in the Sociology/Anthropology Computer Lab as well as 3041 Old Main where our lab sessions are held.
-Campus public computing sites, such as Booth Library or Gregg Technology Center require a course Citrix Account to use SPSS, which we do not have.
+SPSS is available in the Sociology/Anthropology/Criminology Computer Lab as well as the Gregg Technology Center where our lab sessions are held.
+Campus public computing sites, such as Booth Library and the Math Computer Labs in Old Main also have SPSS software for your use.
 It is highly advised you complete all of your SPSS work during the lab period.

-3. Access and knowledge of D2L Brightspace (D2L; EIU Online) is important for course announcements, lecture materials, lab and homework assignments, and grade feedback.
+Access and knowledge of D2L is important for course announcements, lecture materials, lab and homework assignments, and grade feedback.
 Additional materials, if available, will be posted prior to each class session.

-COURSE REQUIREMENTS: 750 TOTAL POINTS
+COURSE REQUIREMENTS: 855 TOTAL POINTS